Terms & Conditions

 For a reasonable period of time based on the particular interest, taking into account the fundamental interests and the rights and freedoms of the data subjects.

 For the duration of the contract plus some additional limited period of time that is necessary to comply with law or that represents the limitation period for legal claims that could arise from the contractual relationship.

 For the duration of time we are legally obligated to keep the information.

 For the period of time necessary to fulfill the underlying agreement with you, subject to your right, under certain circumstances, to have certain Personal Data about you erased (see Data Subject Rights).

 We may face any threat of legal claim and in that case, we may need to apply a “legal hold” that retains information beyond our typical retention period.
 In that case, we will retain the information until the hold is removed, which typically means the claim or threat of claim has been resolved.

 Transfers of Information Across Borders

 Not all of these countries have data protection laws equivalent to those in force in the EEA.
-Except the United Kingdom, which is currently in the EU, the European Commission (in the EU) has yet to make a decision of adequacy in relation to the protection given to Personal Data in the United States and Hong Kong.
-In order to ensure the protection of your Personal Data we have put in place European Commission approved Standard Contractual Clauses between each of our entities.
+In order to ensure the protection of your Personal Data, we have put in place European Commission approved Standard Contractual Clauses between each of our entities.